The route from Iraq to Belarus: How are migrants getting to Europe? | DW | 27.10.2021

 A German Foreign Ministry spokesman said last week that there was also a noticeable increase in direct flights to Minsk from Beirut, Damascus and Amman.

-Visas are reportedly handled by the Belarusian Embassy in Irbil.
-However, a travel agent in Baghdad DW talked to, who didn't want to reveal his name or that of his agency, said that the embassy had "outsourced visa applications to a number of travel agencies."
+The Belarusian Embassy in Irbil reportedly handles visas.
+However, a travel agent in Baghdad, who didn't want to reveal his name or that of his agency, told DW the embassy had "outsourced visa applications to a number of travel agencies."

-He said that he used to get their visa requests but had stopped processing them.
-"I don't do that anymore because it is becoming too shady and I don't want to jeopardize my business.
-But It used to take between five days to two weeks get the visas."
+He said he used to get such visa requests but had stopped processing them: "I don't do that anymore because it is becoming too shady and I don't want to jeopardize my business.
+But it used to take between five days to two weeks to get the visas."

-In addition, sources DW talked to said that reports that visa applications have been outsourced to Belarusian Embassies in countries other than Iraq are correct.
+In addition, sources confirmed to DW that visa applications were being outsourced to Belarusian embassies in countries other than Iraq.

-In this YouTube video, a Russian company called Made in Russia24 that provides official tourism services such as providing tourist visas, explains that it's no longer possible for Iraqis and Syrians to travel as a tourist to Belarus on a tourist invitation that bears the stamp of the airport they're flying from.
-They now, reportedly, require a so-called visa sticker that can be obtained from Belarusian Embassies.
+In this YouTube video, a Russian company called Made in Russia24, which says it offers official tourism services such as providing tourist visas, explains that Iraqis and Syrians can no longer travel as tourists to Belarus on a tourist invitation that bears the stamp of the airport they're flying from.
+They now, reportedly, require a so-called visa sticker that can be obtained from Belarusian embassies.
 Iraqis, the company claims, can only secure a visa via the Belarusian Embassy in Ankara.

-Belsat.eu, an independent TV station in Belarus, quotes a report by the Belarusian media outlet KYKY.org that 12 travel agencies in Belarus have been given "tacit" approval to organize visas for foreigners.
+Belsat.eu, an independent TV station in Belarus, quoted a report by the Belarusian media outlet KYKY.org that 12 travel agencies in Belarus have been given "tacit" approval to organize visas for foreigners.

 Some of those agencies had previously been blacklisted, the report states, but later appeared back on the list of approved companies.